Molcarrus/Black-Hat-Zig/Payload-Placement/dot_rsrc_section/README.md

 # .rsrc Section

 Demonstrates embedding a payload as a Windows resource.
 The data is included using `@embedFile` and placed in the `.rsrc` section.
-Build with `zig build` on Windows.